MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-connectedness.md

 # Best practices for manager connectedness

-Managers can help share ideas and expertise across the company.
+As a manager, you can help share ideas and expertise across the company.
 This cross-unit collaboration helps to leverage scattered resources, drive continual innovation, and keep ahead of the competition.

 Managers who have diverse ties across an organization are typically considered more effective and help their employees build strong networks.